junha1/junha1.github.io/files/home.md

 # Junha Yang

-I am a software engineer with experience in leading multiple large scale software projects.
-I am interested in decentralized systems 😃
+I'm a software engineer with experience leading large-scale projects, and a keen interest in decentralized systems 😃

 ## Contact